bbmokhtari/django-translations/docs/reference/querysets.rst

       This is an overriden version of
       the :class:`~django.db.models.query.QuerySet`\ 's
       :meth:`~django.db.models.query.QuerySet.filter` method.
-      It filters the :class:`TranslatableQuerySet` in the inquire language.
+      It filters the :class:`TranslatableQuerySet` in the probe language.

       :param args: The arguments of
           the :class:`~django.db.models.query.QuerySet`\